 Frequently Asked Questions

-- What does the February Executive Order on “waters of the United States” say?
+- What does the February Executive Order regarding “waters of the United States” say?

-- How are the agencies (EPA and Department of Army) responding to the Executive Order?
+- How are EPA and Department of Army (the agencies) responding to the Executive Order?

 - Why do people care about how “waters of the United States” is defined?

 - How does the Executive Order inform how the agencies determine jurisdictional waters today?

 - What is the status of the rulemaking process?